-I never much cared for brussel sprouts.
+I never much cared for brussel sprouts until I created the recipe for these Candy Brussel Sprouts.
 Boiled or steamed to a soggy mess.
 Hardly appealing.
 My fiancé was the same.
 ‘Yuck’, was I think the response when I suggested them.
 So I can understand why I am met with displeasing glances and ‘not in this lifetime’ responses when I broach their consumption with my clients.

 However, if you can put aside those traumatic sprout experiences and consider something new, and dare I say delicious, these candy brussel sprouts may just change your mind.